Blackwhite43/Tensorflow-CUDA-Install/README.md

 1. Install the Anaconda/Miniconda on your own, this script does not install Anaconda/Miniconda in your WSL2.
 You can refer to the documentation here: https://docs.anaconda.com/anaconda/install/linux/
 2. Run this Script in your Ubuntu WSL2
 3. If you need other Python packages on this environment just install it manually using pip
-4. Make sure you have a stable internet during this installation process, because the installation will install many CuDNN packages which is quite large.
+4. Make sure you have stable internet during the installation process, because the installation will install many CuDNN packages which is quite large.
+5. To test the Tensorflow is working with CUDA Support, run the **TF-CUDA_Check.ipynb** Notebook in Visual Studio Code

 **Prerequisites**